Antonio Luna (footballer): Sevilla

 Luna was loaned to neighbouring Almería on 19 January 2011, until the end of the campaign.
 He was regularly utilised, as the club suffered top-flight relegation after a four-year stay.

-After returning to Sevilla, Luna played 14 league matches in 2011–12, his first full season.
-He scored his first goal as a professional in a 2–1 away defeat on 29 January 2012 against Málaga CF, playing as a left midfielder.
+After returning to Sevilla, Luna took part in 14 league matches in 2011–12, his first full season.
+He scored his first goal as a professional in a 2–1 away defeat to Málaga CF on 29 January 2012, playing as a left midfielder.

 On 25 November 2012, Luna was sent off despite being an unused substitute in a 4–0 loss at Atlético Madrid, in which his teammates Federico Fazio and Ivan Rakitić were also dismissed.
 He spent the second half of the 2012–13 season on loan to Mallorca in his native Balearic Islands, eventually meeting the same fate as with Almería.

 Aston Villa

 On 20 June 2013, Aston Villa announced the signing of Luna on a three-year deal.
 He started and scored on his Premier League debut with the club, a 3–1 win at Arsenal on 17 August.

-On 5 August 2014, Luna was loaned to Serie A club Hellas Verona F.C. in a season-long loan.
+On 5 August 2014, Luna was loaned to Serie A side Hellas Verona FC in a season-long loan.
 In February of the following year, having not made a single appearance, he was loaned to Spezia Calcio in Serie B for the second half of the campaign.
 In only his second match for his new team, he was sent off in a 3–2 home defeat of Modena FC.